paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ---

-## Knowledge Mining
+## Text Mining

-Most of us routinely use search engines to navigate the internet.
+Many of us routinely use search engines to navigate the internet.
 They help us find information so quickly and accurately that it's hard to imagine browsing the internet without them.
-This convenience even makes searchable information appear less worthy of being committed to memory.[^1]
+This convenience even makes us perceive searchable information as less worthy of committing to memory.[^1]

+Text mining is one of the core technologies behind search engines.
+By extracting meaning from text, queries can easily be matched to appropriate pages.
+To get a sense of why language understanding is so important, imagine trying to figure out the details of preparing a meal using a cookbook written in a foreign language.
+Without text mining, search engines would similarly be limited to only finding exact string matches, with no other means of navigating the rich body of knowledge they have at their disposal.

 ## Machine-Readable Thought